 Working with us on noise and hand-arm vibration

 HSE has a strategy aimed at reducing work-related ill-health in partnership with leading stakeholders.
 These pages provide details of the Noise and Hand-Arm Vibration Programme, its targets and main project areas.
-If you are interested in working in partnership with us on a particular project please use the feedback page.

 What is the noise and hand-arm vibration programme?

 A programme of activities, in partnership with leading stakeholders, aimed at: